National Highway 727H (India)

-National Highway 727H, commonly referred to as NH 727H is an underconstruction national highway in India that starts from Barabanki and end to Lakhimpur.
+National Highway 727H, commonly referred to as NH 727H is an underconstruction national highway in India that starts from Barabanki and ends to Lakhimpur.
 It is a secondary route of National Highway 27.
 NH-727H runs in the state of Uttar Pradesh in India.

 Route

 NH727H connects Barabanki, Dewa sharif, Fatehpur, Mahmudabad, Biswan, Laharpur and Lakhimpur in the state of Uttar Pradesh.